quanteda/spacyr/README.md

     platform.)

     If you alreayd have any version of conda, you can skip this step.
-    You can check it by entering `conda --version` in the Console.
+    You can check it by entering `conda --version` in the Terminal.

     For a Windows-based system, Visual C++ Build Tools or Visual Studio Express must be installed to compile spaCy for pip installation.
 The